 There are many reasons to play sports, including a wide range of physical, emotional and social benefits.
 But abuse, on any level and in any form, can not be part of the equation.
-The paramount principal that guides USA Lacrosse is that any and all forms of physical and sexual abuse or misconduct are strictly prohibited.
-National background checks and online abuse prevention training are two tools used by USA Lacrosse to help make our sport safer for all.
+The paramount principle that guides USA Lacrosse's Athlete Protection & Safety Program is that any and all forms of physical and sexual abuse or misconduct are strictly prohibited.

 - Establish policy that requires mandatory reporting of any suspected child abuse or neglect.

 USA Lacrosse policy requires that all staff members, volunteers, and members of USA Lacrosse must report any suspicions or allegations of abuse or neglect (including child sexual abuse) to law enforcement and child protective services and notify the USA Lacrosse Abuse Prevention Program.
 For issues with any of the following, please file a report with USA Lacrosse: sexual misconduct, sexual harassment, grooming, emotional misconduct, bullying, hazing, physical misconduct, and retaliation.

 Any suspicion must be reported to state and local child protective services and law enforcement agencies.
 To assist in understanding where to report in a specific location, check www.childwelfare.gov or call the National Center for Missing and Exploited Children at 800-843-5678.

 In circumstances where an individual’s membership is suspended, USAL has a standard operating procedure for the appeals process.
 Individuals can click the link below to submit the required information for an appeal.